wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 of cells that are found in xylem and phloem, so that these may be considered in relation to their role in transport.

-VASCULAR CESLLS AND TISSUE
+### VASCULAR CELLS AND TISSUE

-*Xylem tissue comprise the following*: *Phloem contains*:
+*Xylem tissue comprise the following:*

-vessels } transporting cells sieve tubes } transporting cells
+1. vessels (transporting cells, only in angiosperms)

+2. tracheids (transporting cells, all vascular plants)

+3. parenchyma

+4. fibres

+*Phloem contains:*

+1. sieve tubes (transporting cells)

-tracheids sieve cells
+2. sieve cells (transporting cells)

-parenchyma companion cells
+3. companion cells

-fibres parenchyma
+4. parenchyma

-fibres
+5. fibres

 The dye toluidine blue is very useful in differentiating between xylem and phloem.
 Vessels, tracheids, fibres and sometimes also the xylem